This week on Homeschool Highschool Podcast: Assigning Grades for Transcripts. This post is running concurrently on Ultimate Homeschool Radio Network.

-- Training perfectionistic teens on what a stopping point is.
+- Perfectionistic teens on what a stopping point is.
 What is GOOD ENOUGH.

-- Training kids who don’t care at all about grades to discipline themselves.
+- Kids who do not care at all about grades to discipline themselves.
 What is GOOD ENOUGH for them?

-- Training moms who are too soft or too hard on their teens how to stick to guidelines.
+- Moms who are too soft or too hard on their teens how to stick to guidelines.